 Make a custom wildfire preparedness action plan online, sign up to receive text messages on incidents near you and develop an evacuation action plan with CalFIRE’s Ready for Wildfire webpage.

-Local officials may issue health warnings with specific instructions.
-Take steps to protect yourself and your family, such as avoiding smoky conditions and reducing outdoor work or exercise.
+Wildfire smoke is a complex mixture of chemicals, gases, and fine particles.
+The biggest health threat from smoke comes from breathing fine particles.
+Listen to city and county officials and heed their warnings and instructions.
+If you see or smell smoke, protect yourself and your family by staying indoors and avoiding outdoor activities.
 Seek medical assistance if you have difficulty breathing or experience chest discomfort, wheezing, or shortness of breath.
 Even healthy people may experience some of these symptoms in smoky conditions.

-– Protect yourself from wildfire smoke (video)
+– Protect Yourself from Wildfire Smoke (video)

 – How Smoke from Fires Can Affect Your Health

 – Reduce Health Risks in Areas With Wildfire Smoke (PDF)

 – Wildfire Smoke Factsheet: Protecting Children from Wildfire Smoke and Ash (PDF)